ArjunDivecha/BloombergGPT/README.md

 # Bloomberg Data Broker on Cloudflare Tunnel

-This repository hosts a FastAPI “Bloomberg Data Broker” that brokers requests from ChatGPT (or any HTTP client) to the Bloomberg Desktop API.
+This repository hosts a FastAPI ï¿½Bloomberg Data Brokerï¿½ that brokers requests from ChatGPT (or any HTTP client) to the Bloomberg Desktop API.
 The project is wired for a permanent Cloudflare Tunnel URL so you no longer have to copy/paste temporary ngrok domains after every reboot.

 The guide below walks through setting it up from scratch on a new Windows machine.